sikhlana/cdktfs/README.md

 1. Create a template from this repo.
 2. Update the value for `projectId` inside the `cdktf.json` file.
 You can generate a random UUID [from here](https://www.uuidgenerator.net/version4).
-3. Install NPM dependencies by running `npm ci`.
+3. Install NPM dependencies by running `npm ci --include=dev`.
 4. Install your required providers by running `cdktf provider add <provider...>`.
 5. Create your stacks.
 6. Run `cdktf apply '*' --auto-approve`.